irvinktang/appointmentApp/README.md

 ## Usage

-### `npm start`
+### `npm run dev`

-Start your application.
-This will start your server and start compiling JSX into plain JavaScript.
+Start your application locally.
+This will start your server using nodemon and start compiling JSX into plain JavaScript.

-Express main file is `app.js`.
+The main file for Express is is `app.js`.
 React files are in `client/index.js`

 ## ESLint